logseq/awesome-logseq/README.md

 ## Workflows and Innovations

 - [logseq-snippets](https://github.com/71/logseq-snippets) by Greg - custom queries, code snippets, RSS feeds, and other extensions of the Logseq platform
+- [logseq-zotero](https://github.com/aljedaxi/logseq-zotero/) by Aljedaxi - rudimentary means of exporting a zotero library to logseq